 In "Gauntlet", was Eli's claim that he could fix the pod genuine or was he willingly choosing to sacrifice himself to save all of his friends?
 Alternately, given that he repeatedly reassures everyone that he will be on the other side, was he planning on using the Control Chair to upload himself into Destiny and simply psyching himself to let his physical body die in the process?

-Broken Base: Oh so very much.
-From your "more realistic" camps to your "soap opera in space" camps, this series has a divide wider than the Grand Canyon.
-Even in the people who LIKE the new series, there is a gap between Young supporters and Rush supporters; this is probably deliberate, however.
+Broken Base: From your "more realistic" camps to your "soap opera in space" camps, this series has a divide wider than the Grand Canyon.
+Even among the people who like the series, there is a gap between Young supporters and Rush supporters; this is probably deliberate, however.

 Crazy Awesome: Vanessa running into an electric deathtrap to hit the manual breaker certainly qualifies.